undergrad-partner-school

 Need-based

-There were 90 students who obtained need-based financial aid of any kind.
+90 students were designated some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Clarkson College isn't available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was estimated to be 94.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $265,752, and state $59,524.
+The total number of students (including freshmen) who were determined to have financial need ended up being 94.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $265,752, and state $59,524.
 The students of Clarkson College received the -institutional need-based aid in the amount of $743,387, and external in the amount of $64,790.

 $4,374